Home > Tours > UK & Ireland Tours > Best of Ireland & Scotland (Small Group)

 A scenic drive takes you along the Bonnie Banks of Loch Lomond.
 Absorb the dramatic landscape of Glencoe, still echoing with the cries of massacred clansmen.
 Pause at the Commando Memorial for a view of Britain's highest mountain, Ben Nevis before reaching the Great Glen.

 In the evening, select departures attend The Royal Edinburgh Military Tattoo.
-(B) Stay: Sheraton Grand Hotel & Spa, Edinburgh.
+(B) Stay: Sheraton Grand Hotel & Spa, Edinburgh

 In the afternoon, you are at leisure to continue exploring as you wish, or perhaps go shopping.
 Join your friends in the heart of Edinburgh at a Celebration Dinner of modern Scottish cuisine served with wine.
-(B/DW)
+(B/D)

 Trip Inclusions

-• Blarney: It is said that those who kiss the Blarney Stone are bestowed with the power to persuade, flatter and coax.
-But to do so, you must dangle from the ramparts!
-Visit Blarney Castle and see the famous Stone of Eloquence.
+• Blarney: It is said that those who kiss the Blarney Stone, the famous stone of eloquence, are bestowed with the power to persuade, flatter and coax.
+Take your turn at giving it a peck knowing that the stone was sourced from 330-million-year-old limestone.

 • Killarney: Enjoy hearing of the history of Killarney during your city orientation.

-• Ring of Kerry: Venture into a world of towering cliffs, lush lakelands and remote villages, as you journey the magical Ring of Kerry.
+• Ring of Kerry: Venture into a world of towering cliffs, lush lakelands, beaches, fields dotted with sheep, rocky coastline, remote villages and historical sites, as you journey the magical Ring of Kerry.
+This 111-mile circular route is the best place to admire Ireland's scenic beauty and truly one of the most beautiful drives in the world.

 • Larne: Board your ferry to cross the Irish Sea to Cairnryan.